mohsenoid/Rick-and-Morty/README.md

 ### Episodes List

 It allows you to list episodes in pages.
-Network results are kept in the database in `episodes` table.
-Each time a new page is fetched, the same `episode` record in database is updated with the new data.
+Network results are kept in the database in the `episodes` table.
+Each time a new page is fetched, the same `episode` record in the database is updated with the new data.

 ### Episode's Characters List

 Shows you the list of episode characters.
-Network results are also kept in the database in characters table.
-Each time a new character is fetched, the same `character` record in database is updated with the new data and we make sure we don't override *is killed by user* data.
+Network results are also kept in the database in the `characters table`.
+Each time a new character is fetched, the same `character` record in the database is updated with the new data and we make sure we don't override *is killed by user* data.

 ### Character Details

-This screen displays the details of a character and if *is killed by user*.
+This screen displays the details of a character and if *is killed by the user*.

 ## Building